alicechang29/what-i-learned/notes/My Learnings/Debugging Process.md

 	1. did i save the file
 	2. am i accessing the right place
 	3. once i "find the bug", uncomment it out and see if it was the thing that actually fixed the bug
 	4. if i am still confused about the bug, then i might not have found/understood the bug

+**Debugging FE**
+1. start from scratch
+2. see if i can create that component without the issue
+3. then go back and comment out tag by tag to narrow down the area

 **Actual Steps - Express/Node:**